learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-07-docker-swarm.md

 This will return a unique cluster id, that you need to start the Swarm agent on a node.

 The next steps require a login into each node.
-Firstyl you need to ensure that the docker remote API is available over TCP for the Swarm Manager, so you start the docker daemon:
+Firstly you need to ensure that the docker remote API is available over TCP for the Swarm Manager, so you start the docker daemon:

 	$ docker -H tcp://0.0.0.0:2375 -d

 Secondly you need to register the Swarm agents.
-Replace <node_ip> and <cluster_id> with your correct settings:
+Replace `<node_ip>` and `<cluster_id>` with your correct settings:

 	docker run -d swarm join --addr=<node_ip:2375> token://<cluster_id>